 What is Tynemouth Iron Age and Romano-British settlements, monasteries, site of lighthouse, cross, motte, enclosure and artillery castles and later coastal defences?

-Tynemouth is a complex heritage site located at the mouth of the River Tyne in Northumberland, encompassing multiple periods of occupation and defence spanning from the Iron Age to the modern period.
+Tynemouth is a complex archaeological site located on a promontory in Tyne and Wear (formerly Northumberland) that encompasses evidence of human settlement spanning from the Iron Age through to the modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015519.

 Who is responsible for protecting Tynemouth Iron Age and Romano-British settlements, monasteries, site of lighthouse, cross, motte, enclosure and artillery castles and later coastal defences?